 - Section Editor — General Pediatrics

 - Baylor College of Medicine

-Sophisticated technological advances in medicine have proved to be remarkably beneficial in the diagnostic process, yet the well-performed history and the physical examination remain the clinician's most important tools.
+Sophisticated technologic advances in medicine have proved to be remarkably beneficial in the diagnostic process, yet the well-performed history and the physical examination remain the clinician's most important tools.
 They are venerated elements of the art of medicine, the best series of diagnostic tests we have .